collective/collective.task/README.rst

 * a due date

 Assigned group and assigned user are local role fields (dexterity.localrolesfield).
-This last product permits to configure (on a dexterity type) the local roles to give on each workflow state, to the selected principal of each role field on the object.
+This last product enables to configure (on a dexterity type) the local roles to give (following the workflow state) to the principal selected in object role field.
+It's a dynamic local roles assignment.

+The task content has the task behaviour and the following fields:

+* a title
+* parents assigned groups: hidden field.
+Automatically managed by subscribers.
+* parents enquirers: hidden field.
+Automatically managed by subscribers.

+Parents fields contain the values of parents chain corresponding fields (following registry config).
+This mechanism allows to give some local roles following parents task assignments.

 The default workflow for a task contains the following states: